harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

 Update necessary info at `composer.json` file, then run `composer install`.

 #### To configure the Docker LAMP, just copy sample `.env` files to new files without the "sample" prefix.
-Then only make important changes to the files content.
+Then only make important changes to these files.

-1. For `.env` file, defaults should work.
+1. For `.env` file, most defaults should work.
 If necessary replace values of:
     - `SERVER_HTTP_HOST_PORT`
     - `SERVER_HTTPS_HOST_PORT`
     - `DB_CONTAINER_HOST_PORT`
     - `DB_ROOT_PASSWORD`
-    - `DB_CONTAINER_VOLUME_NAME`
+    - `DB_CONTAINER_VOLUME_NAME`(Must update)
     - `DB_CONTAINER_VOLUME_EXTERNAL`

 2. For `app.env` file, most defaults should work.
 If necessary replace values of: